lemeiyu/MovieRecommendation/README.md

 ## Collaborators
 This is a collaboration of the following people:
-- Thomas Barnes
-- Rohit Belapurkar
-- Baishen Huang
-- Zeeshan Khan
-- Rashmi Mehere
+- Qi Le
-- Nishant Shah
+- Huayi Li

 ## Reference
 The project is heavily inspired by [this work](https://github.com/jadianes/spark-movie-lens).